‘Anti-Islamic writings’ found in car of California mosque shooting suspects, official says

 Police initially raced to a local shopping mall and the boy’s school before calls came in about the shooting at the mosque.

-The Islamic Center is the largest mosque in San Diego County and houses the Bright Horizon Academy.
-All students were safe and accounted for after Monday's attack.
+The Islamic Centre is the largest mosque in San Diego County and houses the Bright Horizon Academy.
+All students were safe and accounted for after the May 18 attack.

-A fundraising effort organized by CAIR San Diego with the Islamic Center of San Diego has raised over $1.7 million for the family of slain security guard Amin Abdullah, who authorities have credited with preventing further bloodshed.
+A fund-raising effort organised by CAIR San Diego with the Islamic Centre of San Diego has raised over US$1.7 million (S$2.1 million) for the family of slain security guard Amin Abdullah, who authorities have credited with preventing further bloodshed.

 “There’s always a concern about other sick and twisted individuals who will take inspiration from this tragedy and try and replicate,” he said.
 “No expense will be spared in protecting the people of this city.”
 REUTERS